 Ryan suffered a fractured skull, a broken jaw, and bleeding of the brain.
 At Ruby Memorial hospital (Morgantown, WV), Ryan’s parents, Ken and Sue, were told that Ryan’s only chance of survival involved the removal of a portion of skull, approximately one-third, to allow for brain swelling.
 They consented to this procedure even as a priest was summoned to administer last rites.
 Ryan’s chances of surviving this operation were less than 50 percent.
 Ryan was also given only a slight chance of surviving the next three days, as his brain continued to swell.

 Ryan barely survived, though his life in the first year after the attack remained tenuous as he endured repeated life-threatening episodes of neurological storming (also called “brain storming”) for 12 to 18 hours a day.
 His core body temperature swung below 92 degrees and as high as 109.8.
 His heart stopped twice, and he endured nine surgeries.
-As he no longer blinks, his eyes have been sewn shut to prevent further damage; a procedure called Tarsorraphy.
-He is cared for at home, full-time, by his father in Ashburn, Virginia.
+As he no longer could blink, his eyes were sewn shut to prevent further damage; a procedure called Tarsorraphy.
+He was cared for at home, full-time, by his father in Ashburn, Virginia.

 Ryan’s assailants, Jonathon Matthew May and Austin Issac Vantrease, both of Newark, Delaware, were arrested within weeks of the attack.
 Neither had stepped forward to claim responsibility and a manhunt by the Morgantown Police Detectives led to their capture in their hometown of Newark, Delaware, where each posted $75,000 bond.